alleyinteractive/alley-scripts/README.md

 - **Don't merge snapshot branches** to main - they're for testing only
 - **Clean up snapshot branches** after testing is complete
 - **Use snapshots sparingly** - they're for testing, not regular development

+## Trusted Publishers

+This repository uses NPM's [Trusted Publishers](https://docs.npmjs.com/trusted-publishers#for-github-actions) feature to publish to NPM.
+Please ensure that any newly created packages are properly configured to use the `release.yml` GitHub action for publishing.

 ## Changelog